Back to Blog

 The IB Diploma Programme is a two-year commitment with a 45-point ceiling, a global pass rate of 81.26%, and a reputation that opens doors at the world’s most competitive universities.
 It is also the programme where students are most likely to feel blindsided by the demands of the first semester.

 Over 202,000 students sat the DP and CP examinations in the May 2025 session.
 That is a 4.8% increase from the previous year.
-The programme is growing.
-The competition is intensifying.
-The margin for strategic error is shrinking.
+The programme is growing, the competition is intensifying, and the margin for strategic error is shrinking.

 What Makes the DP Fundamentally Different